bookofproofs/bookofproofs.github.io/_sources/history/19th-century/vivanti.md

 4. Established a new analytical method of determining the stability of rotating star systems.
 5. Developed a new method of solving the isoperimetric problem by means of analytical curves.

-Born 24 May1859, Mantua, Kingdom of Lombardy-Venetia, Austria (now Italy).
+Born 24 May 1859, Mantua, Kingdom of Lombardy-Venetia, Austria (now Italy).
 Died 19 November 1949, Milan, Italy.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Vivanti/)